-"It is no longer smallpox, says a Spartanburg special to the Greenville doctors to differ in opinion.
-It is said that a family came from Cuba to says it is quite common there.
-Our to their hospital.
+- "It is no longer smallpox, says a Spartanburg special to the Greenville News, "but 'Cuba itch.'
+This is said to be the disease that has caused the dectors to differ in opinion.
+It is said that a family came from Cuba to Atlanta last fall and scattered the disease.
+One who has visited Cuba says it is quite common there.
+Our city authorities are sending all cases w their hospital.
 It is believed that in two weeks the disease will be stop-